fcolinRT/SolanaPayDigiPet/README.md

-# Loyalty Program done the right way!
+# Loyalty Program done the right way for WEB3
-## The loyalty program done for WEB3
 ### DigiPets

 Loyalty programs will change the way we interact with a business.